-Most people who have type 2 diabetes will need to combine a healthy meal plan and some physical activity (such as walking) with diabetes medicine to help keep their blood sugar in the target range.
+Most people who have type 2 diabetes will need to combine a healthy meal plan and some exercise (such as walking) with diabetes medication to help keep their blood sugar levels in the target range.

-Your health care provider will let you know when it's time to add medicine to your diabetes care plan.
-He or she will also let you know if you've reached a point when it's time to change your medicine because your diabetes has changed.
+Your health care provider will let you know when it's time to add medication to your diabetes care plan.
+He or she will also let you know if you've reached a point when it's time to change your medication because your diabetes has changed.

 The more you know about diabetes medications, the more you will be able to work with your health care provider to choose the treatment plan that best meets your needs.
 The most recent treatment guidelines from the American Diabetes Association recommend treatment plans that are based on individual patient needs—and that means your health care provider may get you more involved in the process.